garrettxV/sphinx-template/source/chapter2/index.rst

 React Components
 ================

-As previously stated React components are either functional or class based.
+Finally we are ready to start coding in React and we'll start off with the basics of components.
+As previously stated components in React can either be functional or class based.

 Class Based Components
 ----------------------